 The Selenium Issue

-Brazil nuts are especially high in selenium, another bonus for all athletes, especially anyone who is building muscle or dieting.
-Bodybuilding.com points out that athletes and dieters run a risk of nutritional deficiency.
-Selenium promotes glucose absorption, so it’s essential for diabetics.
+Nutritional deficiency is a pitfall for athletes and dieters.
+However, Brazil nuts are especially high in selenium, which promotes glucose absorption, an essential element when building muscle and dieting.
 Additionally, selenium is vital for thyroid health, and you know how important a functioning thyroid is for metabolism, energy, cardiovascular health, and weight control.

 There’s always a catch and, in the case of selenium, you can have too much of a good thing.
 If you do any research, you’ll find warnings of selenium poisoning.
 It’s a serious issue.
 A scan of the National Institutes of Health‘s selenium information page turns up a warning that reads like a drug company disclaimer: “…common signs of selenium poisoning include brittleness or loss of hair and nails, skin lesions, nausea, diarrhea, fatigue…acute selenium poisoning can cause myocardial infarction, kidney and/or cardiac failure and, in some cases, death.”